refinerycms-contrib/solidus-refinery-authentication/README.md

 # Spree RefineryCMS Authentication gem

-[Spree 1.2](http://spreecommerce.com/) has a fantastic pluggable authentication system.
-This gem configures Spree to use the built in (Devise) authentication in [RefineryCMS](http://refinerycms.com/), and allows you to share authentication between the two engines.
+[Spree 2.3+](http://spreecommerce.com/) has a fantastic pluggable authentication system.
+This gem configures Spree to use the built in (Devise) authentication in [RefineryCMS 3.0+](http://refinerycms.com/), and allows you to share authentication between the two engines.

 ## Installation